sloisel/numeric/README.md

 Building and testing
 --------------------

 If you tweak the code, you can build and test the library by running the script /tools/build.sh.
-If you plan to send me patches, please at least run this build script and check that all the tests pass.